Skip to main content

 Title pages

 Take a look at the tips below for the rest of your Title pages.
-They still apply to your Cover page - and most importantly, don't forget to check how your cover looks on mobile view.
+They still apply to your Cover page - and most importantly, don't forget to check how your cover looks in mobile view.

 It's really important to make your Title pages look as good as possible to encourage the reader to click into the Content pages and dive into the Chapter content.